 Head back to the Boards tab to organize the Sprint.
 You can use the multi-action to select multiple Issues to be added to the Sprint, or, estimated if you forgot to estimate an Issue but discussed it as a team.

 The Burndown will auto-populate data points as Issues are closed

+The Burndown report will be split into 2 sections: Sprints and Milestones.
+Each page will function the same as the other except Milestones will only show GitHub Milestone data and Sprints will only show ZenHub Sprint data.
 As you finish Issues assigned to the Sprint, a new data point will appear, "stepping down" in the chart.

 Along the middle of the graph is a light-gray, dotted line—This line represents the speed at which you need to be closing or completing Issues within your sprint to complete all Issues you've set out to achieve in the sprint.
 You can be confident you’ll achieve your goal if your team’s completed work closely aligns to this diagonal timeline.

 Defining what is "done" using burn pipelines

 By default, Burndown Charts display closed Issues and Pull Requests as data points.
 You can also customize which pipeline triggers a “burned” task by using the Burn Pipelines dropdown menu.
 For example, if your development team considers a task complete when it reaches the “Ready for QA” pipeline, they can set that here for a more accurate picture of their priorities and progress.